earthly/website/blog/_posts/2021-03-05-how-to-setup-and-use-amazons-elastic-container-registry.md

 }
 ```

 This definition will deploy a container named `sample-app` using image `123456789012.dkr.ecr.us-west-2.amazonaws.com/aws-nodejs-sample:v1`.
-More detailed steps are [available in the ECS documentation here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html).
+More detailed steps are [available in the ECS documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html).

 ## Conclusion